American Dreamer (1984 film): Plot

 Kevin, who has been following them, enters the house and meets Rebecca and Alan coming down the stairs.
 He punches Alan, but Rebecca doesn't see him.
 She and Alan run off to save Victor, who is on a train, but he jumps from it.

 Rebecca and Alan come face to face with Kevin and Cathy's memory is back.
 She wakes in the hospital.
 Alan and his literary agent announce that Cathy's writing is so good that she could get a lucrative book deal.

 While recovering at a hospital, Cathy apologizes to Alan for her delusions and bids him goodbye.
 At the airport, she realizes that she does not want to go home with Kevin.

 Leaving Kevin at the airport, she returns to the hotel to find Alan.
 They embrace, and are soon kidnapped.

 Cathy and Alan learn their kidnapper is Victor, the man they'd been trying to "protect" all along.
 He has been seriously injured from Rebecca's repeated rescue attempts, and is clad in neck brace and arm sling, and walks with a cane.
 He reveals he is running a drug-smuggling operation, and he believes that Cathy and Alan know about his secret criminal dealings.
 Alan tries to tell Victor the truth about Cathy's accidental amnesia and series of lucky coincidences, but Victor doesn't believe them.
 Cathy and Alan manage to escape from their bonds and, in a leap of faith, jump into the moat surrounding Victor's chateau, eluding him and his henchmen.

 The scene shifts to a living room.
-Cathy and Alan (now a couple and writing partners) are reading the manuscript of the most recent Rebecca Ryan novel to Cathy's two boys.
+Cathy and Alan (now a couple and writing partners) are reading the manuscript of the most recent Rebecca Ryan novel to Cathy's two boys Kevin Jr. and Karl.
 They get to the end of the chapter, and pack the kids off to bed, in spite of their demands to know "what happens next".
 The film ends with some banter and cuddling where Alan and Cathy tease that the next part of the Rebecca Ryan story (i.e. their story) is too sexy to be written down.